ezz666/wifi-runner/README.md

 after installation it's worth to check it is correct.

 Each section name corresponds to SSID of the network.
+Default section corresponds to scripts that runned for all wifi networks.
+It's name consists of 42 charactes so it won't correspond to any correct SSID (the limit is 32).

 For example if we want to start script ./test.py when wifi with SSID 'TEST' stops and start.sh when it starts we can just add in the end of the file